Khushi-Patel-code/AI-learning-coach-kaggle-capstone/README.md

 | **Memory** | The `MemoryService` is used by the `Orchestrator` to recall and store key outputs (`last_plan`, `last_summary`) for potential future context and refinement. |
 | **Statefulness** | The `SessionService` maintains a full log of every step, timestamp, and message, providing a complete audit trail for the mission. |

-## 🚀 4.
+## 🚀 5.
 Setup and Execution

 ### **Prerequisites**

-You must have Python 3.x installed.
+You must have Python 3.10+ installed (tested on Python 3.13).

 ### **Setup Instructions**